arcus/education_modules/docs/faq.md

 <details>
-<summary>Does "free standing, asynchronous, practically focused" mean that you can doe each session at a time of your own choosing or is there a schedule for these sessions?</summary>
+<summary>Does "free standing, asynchronous, practically focused" mean that you can do each session at a time of your own choosing or is there a schedule for these sessions?</summary>
 You can do these training modules at your leisure, but we do suggest a sequence and ask you to do 2-3 hours a week of effort, knowing that sometimes you’ll have more time and sometimes less.
 </details>